Funky Freaky Freaks

-Funky Freaky Freaks is a 2025 Korean comedic film directed by Han Chang-lok about teenagers on the fringes of Seoul society.
+Funky Freaky Freaks is a 2025 Korean comedy film directed by Han Chang-lok about teenagers on the fringes of Seoul society.
 It won the Special Jury Award at the 2025 Busan International Film Festival.

 Plot

 The movie follows a group of three teenage friends: Yong-gi, an ordinary boy; Ji-sook, a girl with a messy home life; and Dum-bo, an effeminate boy who sometimes pretends to be a girl on the phone.

 Outside of class, the three friends engage in mischief.
 They administer pranks, such as through selling used panties to perverts.
 Yong-gi looks after Ji-sook.
 The dynamics of the trio are disrupted by the arrival of new transfer student Woo-joo, which causes jealousy and conflict.